2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 And many loan officers only get paid when you're approved for a home loan and buy a home.

-So many are happy to help you figure things out even if it takes months or longer.
+So many are happy to help you figure things out.

-After tweaking your finances.
+After tweaking your finances if needed.

 Your loan officer will give you a home loan pre-approval that looks something like this: